Baelyk/manim.nvim/README.md

 # manim.nvim

-A small plugin that creates two commands to render Manim scenes:
+A small plugin that creates two commands to render Manim scenes.
 - `ManimRender`: render a specified scene or all scenes (default) with specified quality
     - Accepts two args:
         - the scene name or `all scenes` (default)